-Startled drivers who collide with deer, elk, moose and other hoofed mammals are often equally surprised by how their auto insurance treats their claim.
+Startled drivers who have run-ins with deer, elk, moose and other hoofed mammals are often equally surprised by how their auto insurance treats their claims.

 Logic might suggest that such crashes would fall under the collision portion of your policy, which pays for damage to your vehicle if you hit (or are hit) by another vehicle or object.
 But instead, animal-related damage is typically treated as an "other than collision" claim under your comprehensive coverage, or "comp," which covers so-called acts of God such as wind, hail and flood, as well as fire, vandalism and theft.

-"Most people, though not very many State Farm customers, have one of those and not the other," Luedke says "Either you have them both or you have neither.
+"Most people, though not very many State Farm customers, have one of those and not the other," he says.
+"Either you have them both or you have neither.
 When you have an older car, sometimes you don't purchase the physical-damage coverages, but more people with newer cars definitely have both."